ChristianJohnGSS/buzz-draft-docs/README.md

 ### 3. How to use MinIO

-- For more information what is MinIO, click this [link](https://min.io/).
+- For more information about MinIO, click this [link](https://min.io/).

 1. When `docker-compose up` command is ran: